jamiew/uptime-kuma-sentinel/README.md

 # uptime-kuma-sentinel 🛸

-Stops Uptime Kuma from freaking out when your internet dies.
-Built for spotty home connections.
+Automation for pausing and resuming [Uptime Kuma](https://github.com/louislam/uptime-kuma) alerts the monitor's internet connection dies.
+Built for monitoring uptime from servres with spotty home connections.

+The internal services are running OK, but the monitor things the external ones are all down!
+But they're not. my internet is down.

-**⚠️ WIP - Prone to breakage.
-PRs welcome (mention `@claude` for AI reviews).**
+**⚠️ WIP - PRs welcome (including via `@claude`)*

 [![CI](https://github.com/jamiew/uptime-kuma-sentinel/actions/workflows/ci.yml/badge.svg)](https://github.com/jamiew/uptime-kuma-sentinel/actions/workflows/ci.yml)